IBM/ibm-spectrum-scale-csi/README.md

 ## Example usage
 * First, deploy scale-image (see other repo).
 In particular, the API server must have started.
 * Create
-  * Create a GPFS PVC - provision a GPFS PV
+  * Create a Scale PVC - provision a Scale PV
   ```
   ./examples/create.sh
   ```